mpv-player/mpv/DOCS/man/options.rst

     Not all AOs support this.

+    .. admonition:: Warning

+        This modifies certain subtle player behavior, like A/V-sync and underrun handling.
+Enabling this option is strongly discouraged.

 ``--audio-wait-open=<secs>``
     This makes sense for use with ``--audio-stream-silence=yes``.
 If this option is given, the player will wait for the given amount of seconds after opening